 Using the thermal setup for the board, additional testing at 500 LFM and 1000 LFM was conducted to determine the ambient temperature derating for the board with and without a heatsink attached.
-The temperature rise as function of load current is measured and the derating curves generated for a maximum case temperature of 110°C and shown in figure 17 for various switching frequencies.
+The temperature rise as function of load current is measured and the derating curves generated for a maximum case temperature of 110°C and shown in figure 17 for various switching frequencies when operating from a 48 V supply and delivering 12 V into the load.

-Figure 17: Typical thermal derating curve for two air flow rates, with and without a heatsink attached, measured with the board operating at various switching frequencies and using a 2.2 μH inductor
+Figure 17: Typical thermal derating curve for two air flow rates, with and without a heatsink attached, measured with the board operating at various switching frequencies and using a 4.7 μH inductor

-For support files including schematic, Bill of Materials (BOM), and gerber files please visit the EPC90135 landing page at: https://epc-co.com/epc/Products/Demo-Boards/EPC90135
+For support files including schematic, Bill of Materials (BOM), and gerber files please visit the EPC90145 landing page at: https://epc-co.com/epc/Products/DemoBoards/EPC90145.aspx